Giant pandas around the world: Reproduction efforts

 In April 2019, Ocean Park considered sending the 13-year-old panda pair Le Le and Ying Ying to the Wolong National Nature Reserve in Sichuan for mating, following poor success with reproduction since their arrival in the park.
 Ying Ying had previously been sent back there in 2015, where she soon became pregnant but later miscarried.
 She had three phantom pregnancies in the following years.

 In April 2020, the panda pair mated with each other for the first time, at the age of 14.
 This was considered a breakthrough as male and female giant pandas become sexually mature at seven and five years old respectively.
 In August 2023, a team of experts from Sichuan arrived at Ocean Park to assist with the park's breeding efforts.
 On 15 August 2024, Ying Ying gave birth to naturally conceived twins, one female and one male, which were also the first giant pandas to be born in Hong Kong.
 This made Ying Ying the oldest recorded giant panda to have successfully given birth, at one day before her 19th birthday (equivalent to 57 human years).
 The pregnancy began when Ying Ying and Le Le naturally mated in March 2024, but was kept secret by the park until after the twins' delivery.
-The two panda cubsespecially the femalewere said by the park to be "very fragile" post-delivery, and needed time to stabilise before introduced to the public.
+The two panda cubs—especially the female—were said by the park to be "very fragile" post-delivery, and needed time to stabilise before introduced to the public.